LZhenHong/FinderSnap/README.md

 - Position windows at screen center or custom coordinates
 - Choose target screen (main display or current display)
 - Apply settings only to the first window or all new windows
-- Smooth window animations with easeOut effect
+- Smooth window animations with configurable duration
 - Smart exclusions: Quick Look previews and DMG installer windows are not affected
+- Check for updates from GitHub Releases
 - Lives in menu bar with minimal resource usage

 ## Requirements